 - Unique Activities -- As a guest at a homestay, the focus is on you, and your likes and preferences.
 The hosts are typically very accommodating and will put a great deal of effort into arranging activities that are of interest to you.
 These activities will vary depending on location.
 Exploring a coffee plantation in Coorg, watching a polo match in Rajasthan, herding animals in remote northern India, village visits, picnics, and temple tours are just some of the options.
 Guests are often invited to attend weddings as well.

 - Celebrating Festivals -- The ideal way to celebrate India's many festivals is with an Indian family.
 You'll gain a deep appreciation and understanding of what the festival is about, as well as get to participate in the rituals associated with it.
+This is particularly the case during Diwali, which is a special family festival.

 - Getting Off the Tourist Trail -- Homestays are commonly located in residential neighborhoods, rather than tourist areas.
 This means you'll be away from all the tourist traps, touts, scams and other hassles.